heptarch/heptarch.github.io/drafts/demon.md

 "But
- the Rabbis recognized him from some impoverished token of his kingship, and restored him.
+ the Rabbis recognized him from some impoverished token of his kingship.
 As for Ashmedai, accounts differ.
-The <i>Midrash HaGadol</i> tells us that his spirit flees into the air on Solomon's return.
+The <i>Midrash HaGadol</i> tells us that his spirit fled into the air on Solomon's return.
 But in Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and thrown in the sea.
 A worthier fate, perhaps."
 He removes his spectacles and collapses melodramatically behind the chair.